ugoogalizer/osm/README.md

 ```

-# Python3 Setup
+## Python3 Setup  # NOTE POSSIBLY NOT REQUIRED IN PROD
-Unknown if this is required yet - SKIP THIS PYTHON STEP FOR NOW!
+Unknown if this is re quired yet - SKIP THIS PYTHON STEP FOR NOW!
 As apparently the openstreetmap-carto script is only required if we want to make changes to the map style.
 ``` bash
 sudo pip3 install pyyaml requests psycopg2-binary